From No-Regret to Strategically Robust Learning in Repeated Auctions: Introduction

-This makes the recent result of~\citet{KSS24} particularly surprising: they show that agile OGD, operating over the quantile strategy space, is strategically robust in first-price auctions.
-Our work uncovers a general principle underlying this phenomenon—using the quantile strategy space, any no-regret learning algorithm can be transformed into a strategically robust one, even if the auctioneer is allowed to change the auction format over time, provided the format satisfies allocation monotonicity and voluntary participation.
+Our work is complementary to this literature.
+Rather than studying general non-manipulability for general games, we focus on a structured auction environment where auction-specific properties can be leveraged to obtain revenue caps.
+In this context, the recent result of~\citet{KSS24} highlights a distinct phenomenon: they show that agile OGD, when operating over the quantile strategy space, is strategically robust in repeated first-price auctions with reserve prices.
+Our results identify a general principle underlying this phenomenon: by learning in the quantile strategy space, any no-regret learning algorithm can be transformed into a strategically robust one for repeated single-item auctions, even when the auctioneer is allowed to change the auction format over time, provided the format satisfies allocation monotonicity and voluntary participation.

-Furthermore, we note that there are also studies on strategic interactions between users who employ no-regret learning algorithms (e.g.,~\citet{KN22a,KN22b,AHPY24,KHT24}) and between heterogeneous agents (e.g.,~\citet{EKT25}), as well as on other desirable properties of no-regret learning algorithms in strategic environments, such as Pareto optimality~\citep{AECS24,ACMMSS25} and strategic robustness properties from the auctioneer's perspective (e.g.,~\citet{ARS13,MM15,LHW18,DLM19,HK25}).
+Finally, we note that there are studies on strategic interactions between users who employ no-regret learning algorithms (e.g.,~\citet{KN22a,KN22b,AHPY24,KHT24}) and between heterogeneous agents~\citep{EKT25}.
+Other works study additional desirable properties of no-regret learning in strategic environments, such as Pareto optimality~\citep{AECS24,ACMMSS25} and strategic robustness guarantees from the auctioneer’s perspective (e.g.,~\citet{ARS13,MM15,LHW18,DLM19,HK25}).

-\paragraph{Concurrent work.} Independently and concurrently, Yang Cai, Haipeng Luo, Chen-Yu Wei, and Weiqiang Zheng (private communication) have shown that any no-regret learning algorithm with gradient feedback under the quantile-based formulation of~\citet{KSS24} is strategically robust in single-bidder repeated first-price auctions.
+\paragraph{Concurrent work.} Independently and concurrently, Yang Cai, Haipeng Luo, Chen-Yu Wei, and Weiqiang Zheng (private communication) have shown that any no-regret learning algorithm with gradient feedback under the quantile-based formulation is strategically robust in single-bidder repeated first-price auctions.